vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 Having taken these chances I would have been able to recognize the whistling of Kairos more accurately.

 Nevertheless delaying has its merits.
 Knowing how to be patient and being able to wait for a better outcome, is as important as having the courage to take a chance.
 Being able to delay an action for gratification, lets you have better control over yourself, and eventually over your life.
 By being patient, one can observe when the time is best to walk through that gate, and find himself on the other side.
 Or even realize he didn't want to go through in the first place.
 By delaying you can gather more information and further analyze the problem, prepare yourself for the moment of action, plan for your success.
 Time can give you insight to the problem and often some experience.
-It will give you better understanding of how to solve it, and can it can move the circumstances from being bad or "ok" to being perfect.
+It will give you better understanding of how to solve it, and it can move the circumstances from being bad or "ok" to being perfect.

 Circumstances will not stay perfect though, after a while they will keep getting worse.
 Up to a point that action will bring almost certain failure.
-You see once Kairos closes the gate behind him it is insanely hard to squeeze through, most times impossible.
+You see as Kairos closes the gate behind him it is insanely hard to squeeze through, most times impossible.
 And you never know when he decides to walk by again.

 To give you a taste of how delay can bring better outcomes I will set this article as an example.